CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

   - **CONS**
     - The library must NOT be linked transitively as each link of the library would add it again.
 The library must be present only once in the memory either in the main executable or one of its dependencies otherwise the app will need to decide on startup which library is going to be used.
     - The main executable must be recompiled when the library has an update even though the library's interface remains the same.
-    - Memory footprint of the main executable is bigger which implies the load time of the App (TODO: App? app? case) is slower.
+    - Memory footprint of the main executable is bigger which implies the load time of the app is slower.

 ## Essentials